AnasSajan/Technical-Landing/README.md

 # Technical-Landing
-A comming soon technical landing page built using HTML, CSS and bootstrap Just  a Fun Project perfect for a landing page
+#A comming soon technical landing page built using HTML, CSS and bootstrap.
+#Just  a Fun Project perfect for a landing page